 After a while, you may notice that your bike stops changing gears effectively and you start hearing an uncharacteristic clicking noise.

-Regular cleaning and maintenance of your bike cassette will keep it in good shape and functioning for longer.
-However, if the bike cassette looks worn out, you need to remove it and install a new one to keep your ride safe and smoothly shift gears.
+However, if the bike cassette looks worn out, you need to know how to remove a bike cassette and install a new one to keep your ride safe and smoothly shift gears.

-This handy guide will tell how to remove a bike cassette and add a new one.
+So, here’s how to remove a bike cassette.
 Let’s dive in!

 What Is a Bike Cassette?

 A bike cassette is an important part of your bike’s drivetrain.

 It’s located on the drive side or right side of the rear hub of your bike.
 It holds a cluster of small and large round metal discs that have teeth around the edge called “sprockets.”

 A bike cassette slides on the freehub which is the ratchet system that controls your bike’s drive as you pedal.
 The cassette can have “speeds” that range from 5 to 12, but the most common ones are 9-speed, 10-speed, and 11-speed cassettes.